griera95/spatial-transformer-nets/README.md

 ```
 The project is now ready to be run.

+## Codebase
+The code found in this repository is implemented manually using the information that is provided in the research papers cited below.

 ## Usage
 To reproduce the 3 experiments performed in the following report, run the bash script `run_experiments.sh` from the root of the project:
 ```